-Most genealogists with an interest in Ireland are familiar with Griffith’s Valuation.
-(I will deal with this in my next blog).
+Most genealogists with an interest in Ireland are familiar with Griffith’s Valuation. (see my earlier blog on this subject).
 It is a list of householders and the rates or taxes computed to be owed from their household and any land held by them.
 This was the first general tax and was established to provide relief for those in poverty.
 It was established in various parts of Ireland over the time period 1848 to 1864.
 What researchers sometimes fail to grasp is that this system, once established, continued in operation until abolished in 1977.
 Therefore, there is a record of property possession by householder (not all householders but a large majority) for most of Ireland for around 120 years or so.

 Ideally, once a year an employee of the Valuation Office, a qualified valuer, would visit each property and household and record any changes occurring since the last visit that would affect the rateable valuation.
 This would then be recorded in the rate book and if relevant inserted into the current map.
 Each rate book was originally described as the Current Land Book, but as this would become full it was cancelled.
 The information was organized originally using the Irish system of landscape organization, in ascending order, townland, civil parish, barony, and county.
 I will discuss these further below.
 Although originally designed as a taxation system the Valuation system can be used profitably as a census substitute by genealogists.

 The most important aspect of the Valuation is the recording of householder names, similar to the ‘head of the household’ concept in the census records.
 These records are basically the same as the first published Griffith’s, containing: